mosen/spirit/README.md

 ## Installation

-- Clone the repo into any directory you like.
-If you have an existing __DocumentRoot__ directory, this may be suitable.
 - Install `ruby` if you haven't already.
+Preferably v2.x.
-- Install `bundler`
+- Install `bundler` using RubyGems:

+        $ gem install bundler

+- Clone this repository into the directory where you want to serve spirit from. (such as `/var/www`).
 - Run `bundle install` from this directory to deal with Gem dependencies.
-- Run the rake task to create a repository (or copy yours from DS)
+- Run the rake task to create a repository (or copy yours from DS).

         $ rake spirit:repo

-- Read the config in `app/config/server.yml` and `app/config/spirit.yml`.
-- You can run `rackup` from this directory to run a temporary test service.
+- Copy `app/config/server.dist.yml` to `app/config/server.yml` and adjust config.
+The repository url and credentials will have to be changed at minimum.
+- Copy `app/config/spirit.dist.yml` to `app/config/spirit.yml` and adjust config.
+You may want to change DS Admin authentication here.
+- Run the database schema migrations to create tables used for the activity list:

+        $ rake ar:migrate

+- Run `rackup` to start a built-in web server, or configure with your web service of choice (Apache/Passenger, Nginx/Unicorn etc...)

 ## API Reference